Cleared Tissue LightSheet

 Features for Advanced Cleared Tissue Imaging

-A pair of excitation objectives are mounted in 3-axis focus mounts for easy beam centration and alignment.
-Illumination is toggled from the left side to right and back by the high-speed galvo.
-This allows for optimal sheet penetration across wide specimens with even illumination and neutralization of shadows caused by opaque structures.
+A pair of excitation objectives focus a lightsheet in front of the camera from the left and right.
+Either left or right side is selected for optimal sheet penetration across wide specimens, resulting in even illumination and neutralization of shadows caused by opaque structures.

 Shadow Reduction

-CTLS creates a dynamic lightsheet by sweeping the Gaussian laser beam with a high-speed galvo-controlled mirror.
-This method allows for a tightly focused uniform lightsheet whose width can be seamlessly expanded or contracted to manage photon budget.
+AxL CTLS creates a dynamic lightsheet by scanning a Gaussian laser beam using a high-speed galvo-controlled mirror.
+This method allows for a tightly focused uniform lightsheet whose width can be seamlessly expanded or contracted to cover various fields of views ranging from 0.5mm to 10mm.

-SlideBook creates an SLM pattern specific to each laser to correct for chromatic shift due to the refractive index of various clearing media.
-This figure shows epithelial cells lining the vasculature of a mouse brain imaged by 488nm, 561nm & 640nm lasers.
-Data are viewed in SlideBook’s three-view tool showing XZ, YZ and XY perspectives of the gland before and after axial chromatic correction.
+Below: Epithelial cells lining the vasculature of a mouse brain imaged by 488nm, 561nm and 640nm lasers.
+Data are shown in SlideBook’s three-view tool showing XZ, YZ and XY perspectives of the gland before and after axial chromatic correction.

 Uncorrected